Peter Pomerantsev: Journalism

 Starting in 2011, Pomerantsev wrote about Russia, with articles in Newsweek, The Atlantic Monthly and other magazines.
 He coined the term "post-modern dictatorship" to describe Vladimir Putin's regime.

 Pomerantsev's memoir of his time in Russia, Nothing is True and Everything is Possible: Adventures in Modern Russia, was released by Faber and Faber in the UK in 2015 and Public Affairs in the US in 2014 (where it is known as Nothing is True and Everything is Possible: The Surreal Heart of the New Russia).
 It has since been translated into over a dozen languages.
 In the book Pomerantsev provides insight into how the Russian state apparatus uses "black PR" to manipulate truth, while the Russian public — accustomed to the lies of the Soviet regime — remain cynical and assume that all of "Kremlin's reality is scripted".
 The New York Times noted the "book is written in different genres, a sort of intellectual docudrama.
 Mr. Pomerantsev concedes that some of the dialogue he quotes is from memory."

 Pomerantsev was project chair for the Information Warfare Initiative of the Center for European Policy Analysis.
 He also led the Beyond Propaganda programme within the Legatum Institute's Transitions Forum, where he was a Senior Fellow.
 Pomerantsev has been at the fellow of the Institute for Human Sciences, Vienna.

 Pomerantsev has given testimony on the subject of information warfare and media development to the US Congress Foreign Affairs Committee, US Senate Committee on Foreign Relations, and the UK Parliament Defence Committee.

 Views and opinions

 Post-modern politics

 In a short animated film on BBC Newsnight, Pomerantsev introduced the idea of the "post-modern politician".
-He argued: "President Trump and President Putin share a disdain for facts - and that this is part of their appeal".
+He argued that President Trump and President Putin share a disdain for facts - and that this is part of their appeal.
 He developed related themes in pieces for Granta and the Financial Times, where he argued that fact-driven political discourse is connected to the idea of a future.
 Pomerantsev wrote about Putin's information guru Vladislav Surkov, "the hidden author of Putinism".
+Pomerantsev has been a member of the advisory panel of the Global Disinformation Index.